Cray-HPE/docs-csm/operations/kubernetes/Containerd.md

 ## Restarting `containerd` on a worker NCN

 If the `containerd` service is restarted on a worker node, then this may cause the `sonar-jobs-watcher` pod running on that worker node to fail when attempting to cleanup unneeded containers.
-Use the following procedure to determine if this is the case and how to remediate it.
+The following procedure determines if this is the case and remediates it, if necessary.

 1. (`ncn-mw#`) Retrieve the name of the `sonar-jobs-watcher` pod that is running on this worker node.